Arlington House, The Robert E. Lee Memorial: Construction and early history

 The north and south wings were completed in 1804.
 The large center section and the portico, presenting an imposing front 140 ft (43 m) long, were finished 13 years later.
 The house has two kitchens, a summer and a winter.
 The most prominent features of the house are the 8 massive columns of the portico, each 5 feet (1.5 m) in diameter.

-Guests at the house included such notable people as Gilbert du Motier, Marquis de Lafayette, who visited in 1824 (see: Visit of the Marquis de Lafayette to the United States).
+Notable guests at the house included Marquis de Lafayette, who visited in 1824.
 At Arlington, Custis experimented with new methods of animal husbandry and other agriculture.
 The property also included Arlington Spring, a picnic ground on the banks of the Potomac that Custis originally built for private use but later opened to the public, eventually operating it as a commercial enterprise.

 Custis married Mary Lee Fitzhugh.
 Their only child to survive to adulthood was Mary Anna Randolph Custis.
 Robert E. Lee, whose mother was a cousin of Mrs. Custis, frequently visited Arlington and knew Mary Anna as they grew up.
 Two years after graduating from West Point, Lieutenant Lee married Mary Anna Custis at Arlington on June 30, 1831.
-For 30 years Arlington House was home to the Lees.
+For 30 years, Arlington House was home to the Lees.
 They spent much of their married life traveling between United States Army duty stations and Arlington, where six of their seven children were born.
 They shared this home with Mary's parents.
 After their deaths, Mary's parents were buried not far from the house on land that is now part of Arlington National Cemetery.

 The Custis family extensively developed the Arlington estate.
 Much of the steep slope to the east of the house became a cultivated English landscape park, while a large flower garden with an arbor was constructed and planted south of the house.
 To the west of Arlington House, tall grass and low native plants led down a slope into a natural area of close-growing trees the Custises called "the Grove."
 About 60 ft west of the flower garden, "the Grove" contained tall elm and oak trees which formed a canopy.
 An informal flower garden was planted beneath the trees and maintained by the Custis daughters before 1853.

 Upon George Washington Parke Custis's death in 1857, he left Arlington Estate to Mary Anna Randolph Custis Lee for her lifetime when it would then go to her eldest son, George Washington Custis Lee.
 The estate needed much repair and reorganization, and Robert E. Lee, as executor of Custis's will, took a three-year leave of absence from the Army to begin the necessary agricultural and financial improvements.